Bank Owned Life Insurance (BOLI)

 Corporate Owned Life Insurance (COLI)

-A Corporate Owned Life Insurance program is owned by the employer corporation who insures employees’ lives, with benefits payable to the corporation.
+A Corporate Owned Life Insurance program is owned by the employer corporation who insures employees’ lives, with benefits payable to the corporation or a trust (TOLI) typically used to fund benefits.
 Corporations purchase a COLI to mitigate the financial costs of losing key employees to unexpected death, the risk of recruiting and training replacements of necessary or highly-trained personnel, or to fund corporate obligations to redeem stock upon death of an owner.